asilbek0908/WT_CW2_0015989/README.md

 ## About the App

 This web application serves as a comprehensive tool for managing events efficiently.
 Whether it's scheduling meetings, organizing conferences, or planning social gatherings, this app streamlines the process, enabling users to handle various event-related tasks seamlessly.
 With a user-friendly interface and robust features, users can easily add new events, update existing ones, and browse through a curated list of upcoming events.
+And User can also search events by name.

 ## Running the App Locally